cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 ## Keeper instantiation

 When it comes to instantiating `08-wasm`'s keeper there are two recommended ways of doing it.
 Choosing one or the other will depend on whether the chain already integrates [`x/wasm`](https://github.com/CosmWasm/wasmd/tree/main/x/wasm) or not.
-Both available constructor functions accept a querier parameter that should implement the [`Querier` interface of `wasmvm`](https://github.com/CosmWasm/wasmvm/blob/v1.5.0/types/queries.go#L37).
-If `nil` is provided, then a default querier implementation is used that returns error for any query type.

 ### If `x/wasm` is present